IHE/ITI.MHDS/input/pagecontent/volume-1.md

 information security.

-An especially important aspect that is beyond the scope of IHE is the definition of the overall Policies of the community.
+An especially important aspect that is beyond the scope of IHE is the definition of the overall policies of the community.
 There are whitepapers and handbooks from IHE
 (see Section [1:50.1](#1501-mhds-actors-transactions-and-content-modules)), but there is no single policy that must be put in place by an IHE based community to